Investigating How the Fractions Skill Score and Brier Divergence Skill Score Reflect Forecast Error: Effects of errors on the scores

 To understand how this might affect the comparison of two forecasts, we must also quantify the magnitude of the difference in FSS between a forecast with no frequency error and a forecast that maximises the FSS.
 If the magnitude is small, then the effect may be insignificant compared to variations due to sampling variability.
 We define $\Delta_{FSS}^{\mu}$ as the difference in score between the FSS with $R_\mu=R_\mu^{max}$ and the FSS with $R_\mu=1$ (no frequency error):

+The second term in eq.~\eqref{eq:fss_delta_mu} uses the $\max(0, \cdot)$ operator, because in cases where $r_n<0$ and $C > 1$ we observe that the FSS with $R_\mu=1$ can become negative, corresponding to an unrealistic regime; this points to a limitation in our approach, in that the summary statistics are not constrained to always produce valid FSS values.
+Because the FSS will increase from $R_\mu=1$ to $R_\mu^{max}$, and we observe numerically that $\text{FSS}(R_\mu^{max})>0$ for the range of parameters considered here, replacing these negative values with zero corresponds to finding the value of $R_\mu$ that is closest to 1 without being within the unrealistic regime.

-Fig.~\ref{fig:bmu_max_comparison} (b) shows $\Delta_{FSS}^{\mu}$ for a range of values of $C$ and $r_n$.
-From this it is clear that differences in the scores more than 0.05 (corresponding to errors of $\ge 5\%$ since $0\le FSS \le 1$) appear below $r_n=0.5$, and differences are particularly high when $r_n < 0$ and $C=1$ (intermediate neighbourhood sizes).
+The right hand column of Fig.~\ref{fig:bmu_max_comparison} shows $\Delta_{FSS}^{\mu}$ for a range of values of $C$, $r_n$ and $R_\sigma$.
+From this it is clear that differences in the scores of more than 0.05 (corresponding to errors of $\ge 5\%$ since $0\le FSS \le 1$) appear below $r_n=0.5$, and differences are particularly high when $r_n < 0$.
+The value of $C$ that produces the largest differences depends on $R_\sigma$, peaking at $C\approx1$ for $R_\sigma \ge 1$ and $C=2$ for $R_\sigma=2$.
+In general, this means that the difference is maximised for intermediate neighbourhood sizes.

 This analysis demonstrates that, for two forecasts that only differ in the frequency error $R_\mu$, the FSS(n) can assign a higher score to the forecast that has higher error, except in situations where the forecast is perfectly correlated with observations, or when the neighbourhood size is very large.
 The magnitude of this effect is particularly high for low correlation values, and intermediate neighbourhood sizes.